RamachandraBharadwaj/CySentry-a-ML-powered-CyberSecurity-app/README.md

 (We will be uploading the exe file on the website soon)

 Python Libraries:(installed using pip):
-'''
+'''bash
  numpy
  pandas
  joblib
  pefile
  flet
  scikit-learn
 '''

 OS: